-The bright side: If you’ve tried to quit smoking in the past with no luck, this time you have a better reason than ever to stop — your baby’s health.
-And think about it this way: Once you’ve given it up for nine months, it will be so much easier to stay smoke-free.
+The bright side: If you’ve tried to quit smoking in the past with no luck, this time you have a better reason than ever to stop—baby’s health.
+Think about it this way: Once you’ve given it up for nine months, it will be so much easier to stay smoke-free.
 Forever.

 Grab lunch without deli meat

 Try: Roasting your own turkey.
-Yeah, we know, it’s a big bummer that you can’t eat a simple sandwich from your favorite deli, but listeria poisoning — which is caused by bacteria that could potentially live on deli meat — could really harm your baby.
+Yeah, we know, it’s a big bummer that you can’t eat a simple sandwich from your favorite deli, but listeria poisoning—which is caused by bacteria that could potentially live on deli meat—could really harm your baby.
 In the worst cases, it could lead to miscarriage, premature delivery or stillbirth.
 “I’ve seen those cases of listeria and it is such a sad outcome, and people feel so incredibly guilty,” says Riley.
-But making your own food and knowing that you cleaned it and the utensils properly will give you peace of mind that your food is A-OK to eat.
+But making your own food and knowing that you cleaned it and the utensils properly will give you peace of mind that your food is a-okay to eat.
 Heating your meat to the point where it steams can kill the listeria bacteria too.